jguegant/tech.blog/content/C++/dense-hash-map-part-3.md

 <center><img width=50% height=50% src="{filename}/images/dense-hash-map-iterator.webp" alt=""/></center>

 Yes, it should be as simple as iterating in our `nodes_` container.
-No, it won't be as easy you may think.
+No, it won't be as easy as you may think.

 To iterate over the `nodes_` container, we can simply use its own... iterators.
 Conveniently, `nodes_`'s iterator type is also following the concept
 [LegacyForwardIterator](https://en.cppreference.com/w/cpp/named_req/ForwardIterator) which is also needed for our `dense_hash_map::iterator` type.